fairf4x/planner_model_testing/README.md

   1. Prepare all your PDDL files in a directory (refered as `pddl_dir`).
 Domain file has to be named `domain.pddl` to be recognized by scripts.
   2. Call `./prepareDomain.sh domainName pddl_dir` to prepare directory structure
   3. Call `./runTranslator.sh domainName` to translate PDDL files to Picat
 2. Edit files `mod_list`, `pla_list` and `prob_list` to configure your experiment.
 These files has to be simple lists - one record on one line.
+Number of experiments run will be `#models X #planners X #problems`.
   + `mod_list` - names of picat domain model to use (those are stored in `models` directory for each domain).
 Models are listed without `.pi` extension.
   + `pla_list` - names of picat planners to use.
 One planner on the line (e.g.: `best_plan`).
-Planners listed here will be used to replace `###PLANNER###` string in model code.
+Planners listed here will be used for planning.
   + `prob_list` - list of problems from `problems` directory to use in the experiment.
-3. Call `./run.sh domainName` to run the experiment.
+3. Call `./plan_all.sh domainName` to run the experiment.
 Results of the experiment will be stored in `results/domainName`

 ## Scripts

-1. `run.sh` - this script automatically runs all the experiments.
+1. `plan_all.sh` - this script automatically runs all the experiments.
 If provided with list of parameters it runs experiments only for selected domains. e.g.:
   ```
-  ./run.sh depots nomystery
+  ./plan_all.sh depots nomystery
   ```
   runs experiments only with *depots* and *nomystery* domains *Parameters:*
   + `CPU_CNT` .. number of parallel threads to launch
-2. `run_one.sh` - this scipt is called by the **run.sh** script for each domain that is to be processed *Parameters:*
+2. `plan_one.sh` - this scipt is called by the **run.sh** script for each domain that is to be processed *Parameters:*
   + `TIME_LIMIT` .. time limit for execution of one problem instance
   + `MEM_LIMIT` .. memory limit for execution of one problem instance